Code52/carnac/README.md

 We use `Squirrel.Windows` to update your `carnac` application.

-The application will check for updates on start up, if a new version has been released, it will automatically install the new version and once you restart `carnac` you will be up-to-date.
+The application will check for updates in the background, if a new version has been released, it will automatically install the new version and once you restart `carnac` you will be up-to-date.

 ### Usage